pulumi/pulumi-policy/design/01-nouns.md

    the Pulumi engine uses to validate resource definitions.

 This document will describe both, even though the policy protocol is defined in the `pulumi/pulumi` SDKs.
-The reson for this is to not make it _completely_ trivial for people to build their own policy SDKs.
+The reason for this is to not make it _completely_ trivial for people to build their own policy SDKs.

 ## Example